education.vic.gov.au

 • The Students with Disabilities Transport Program (SDTP) provides transport for eligible students to and from school.

-• School principals must ensure SDTP services provided to students at their school are managed in accordance with this policy and the guidance.
+• School principals must ensure that SDTP services provided to students at their school are managed in accordance with this policy and the guidance.

 Details